ArchipelagoMW/Archipelago/worlds/pokemon_rb/docs/en_Pokemon Red - Blue.md

 ## When the player receives an item, what happens?

 A "received item" sound effect will play.
-Currently there is no in-game message informing you of what the item is.
+Currently, there is no in-game message informing you of what the item is.
 If you are in battle, have menus or text boxes opened, or scripted events are occurring, the items will not be given to you until these have ended.